-We are pioneers in the International Baccalaureate Diploma Programme in Santa Marta, opening the doors to the world for our students, and giving them the opportunity to obtain three important diplomas: American and Colombian Baccalaureate and the IB diploma.
+We are pioneers of the International Baccalaureate Diploma Programme in Santa Marta, opening doors to the world for our students.

-The IB Diploma is much more than a qualification, it is a transformative learning experience.
-At Bureche School, we give you all the tools to reach your full potential and become a global citizen.
+The IB Diploma is much more than a certificate—it is a transformative learning experience.
+At Bureche School, we provide you with all the tools you need to reach your fullest potential and become a global citizen.

 It forms balanced, critical and reflective individuals.